-Claire is the NetRush HR Representative in Erlanger, Kentucky, and spent last week visiting our HQ in Vancouver, Washington.
-While she wasn’t able to take care of her three cats (Frodo, Izzy, and Lucy) during the week, she absorbed a lot of Vancouver-specific information, and shared insight with us from The Bluegrass State.
+Claire is the NetRush HR Representative in Erlanger, Kentucky, and she spent last week visiting our HQ in Vancouver, Washington.
+While she wasn’t able to take care of her three cats (Frodo, Izzy, and Lucy) during the week, she absorbed a lot of Vancouver-specific information, and shared insight with us from the Bluegrass State.

 Tell me about your position at NetRush.

 I worked as a shipper for NetRush for a year, and transitioned into HR in January.
 My day revolves around taking care of employee needs, managing our hiring process, onboarding new staff, working out logistics, and planning events.